 Know what you want

 Before you make plans to upgrade, you should know what you want.

 Make sure you understand the educational requirements of any occupation you are interested in.
 If you think you know the kind of job you might like, talk with employers to find out what upgrading you need.
-Or visit OCCinfo to learn about more than 550 different
+Or visit OCCinfo to learn about more than 550 different occupations in Alberta.

 If you are considering a post-secondary program, talk with the school you are thinking of attending to find out the entrance requirements.
 If you are over 18, see if the school has a mature student admission policy.
 You can find out about Alberta’s post-secondary programs and schools at OCCinfo.

 Once you know what you need, it’s time to figure out the best option for upgrading.

 Know your options for upgrading

 There are many different options for upgrading.
 You could take part-time or full-time courses, or even online courses.
 You could take high school equivalent courses to complete your high school diploma or to gain admission into specific post-secondary programs.